 Iowa caucuses a wide-open race, with voting underway in pivotal contest

-The Iowa caucuses are officially underway, and a Fox News Voter Analysis shows a wide-open race, with five candidates competing for a share of the state's key presidential delegates.
+The Iowa caucuses are officially underway, and a Fox News Voter Analysis shows a wide-open race, with five candidates competing for a share of the state's key presidential delegates -- but the Iowa Democratic Party, as of 10:05 p.m.
+ET, still hasn't released official vote numbers.

 Former Vice President Joe Biden, former South Bend, Ind., Mayor Pete Buttigieg, and Sens.
 Amy Klobuchar, Bernie Sanders and Elizabeth Warren are all in the hunt, although the field will likely narrow as actual votes are tallied in the hours ahead.
 The Fox News Voter Analysis is a poll of almost 3,000 likely caucus-goers in the final week of the race.

+In an unexpected move, almost all of the caucus-goers for the nonviable candidates at the Drake University precinct in Des Moines teamed up for Cory Booker, who has already dropped out of the presidential race.
+The caucus-goers told Fox News tactic was designed to keep delegates always from the viable candidates.
+(There were 402 caucus-goers after the first alignment, and three reached viability: Warren with 120, Buttigieg with 101, and Sanders with 100.
+The nonviable were Andrew Yang with 33, Biden with 17, Klobuchar with 24, and Tom Steyer with 1.)

+The precinct leaders for the nonviable candidates told Fox News the strategy was purely decided among the caucus-goers at the Drake University precinct and did not represent a statewide strategy dictated by the campaigns.
+Ultimately, Warren and Buttigieg each received 2 delegates from the Drake precinct, and Sanders and Booker each received 1.

-At Drake University in Des Moines, which was playing host to both Democratic and Republican precincts, a cash bar was set up -- $5 for a beer, and $8 for a cocktail.
-An advisor to Biden told Fox News he is watching the caucus coverage with his family right now, and that the entry polls they’ve seen line up with what the campaign was expecting -- although it wasn't clear what polls the advisor was referring to.
+An advisor to Biden told Fox News he is watching the caucus coverage with his family right now in Des Moines, and that the entry polls they’ve seen line up with what the campaign was expecting -- although it wasn't clear what polls the advisor was referring to.
+The former vice president appeared to be underperforming at several precincts.

+"Joe's had Iowa to himself," Donald Trump, Jr., told Bloomberg News Monday night, alluding to Biden's ability to campaign in the state while Warren and Klobuchar stayed in Washington, D.C. for Senate impeachment proceedings.
+"If he doesn't win big tonight, I think that's very indicative of his campaign."

+A member of the Buttigieg campaign, meanwhile, told Fox News, "We’re reaching into every demographic and across cities, suburbs, and rural areas, and communities, including [Barack] Obama counties that flipped to [Donald] Trump in 2016.
+That’s a good sign for accumulating delegates, but also makes the case that Pete’s uniquely positioned to take on Donald Trump. ...
+The best data point [in the entry polls] is that Pete’s leading with new caucus-goers."

 The first results are expected within the hour, as caucuses typically last between one and two hours.
 The action is taking place at 1,679 precincts across the state – held in school gymnasiums, church basements, union halls, community centers, libraries and other locations.

-This year, there’s a new twist: Iowa Democrats who can’t make it to their local caucus site will be able to take part at one of the additional 987 additional satellite caucuses across the state, the country and the globe.
+This year, there’s another new twist: Iowa Democrats who can’t make it to their local caucus site will be able to take part at one of the additional 987 additional satellite caucuses across the state, the country and the globe.
 These new satellite caucuses will take place at factories, firehouses, group homes or community gathering places.
 The new option should help shift workers, Iowans with disabilities and those serving overseas take part.

-Also for the first time, the Iowa Democratic Party reports three sets of results at the end of the state’s first-in-the-nation caucuses: a tally of caucus-goers’ initial candidate preference; vote totals from the “final alignment” after supporters of lower-ranking candidates were able to make a second choice, and the total number of State Delegate Equivalents each candidate receives.
-There is no guarantee that all three will show the same winner.

 Only registered Democrats are allowed to take part in the Democratic caucuses.